-You’re just starting out as a physician, and the idea of having your own private practice seems enticing.
+When you’re just starting out as a physician, the idea of having your own private practice may seem enticing.

-But after doing a bit of research, you find that there’s a lot more to running a practice than just practicing.
+For instance, a bit of research tells you that there’s a lot more to running a practice than just practicing.

 You’re not alone in weighing these options, especially if you’re a newbie to the world of business.